-Members were advised that a letter of offer had been received from the Department for Communities (DfC) for the delivery of the Council's Community Support Programme 2018/19.
+Members are advised that a letter of offer has been received from the Department for Communities (DFC) for the delivery of the Council's Community Support Programme 2018/19.

-The total amount awarded was £205, 518.33 which included £123, 826.08 for Community Support General and £81,692.25 for Advice Services.
-This equated to an increase of approximately 2% on the amount awarded in 2017/18.
-A copy of the Letter of Offer was circulated for Members' consideration.
+The total amount awarded is £205, 518.33 which includes £123, 826.08 for Community Support General and £81,692.25 for Advice Services.
+This equates to an increase of approximately 2% on the amount awarded in 2017/18.
+A copy of the Letter of Offer is enclosed for Members' consideration.

-Proposed by Councillor McCarthy Seconded by Alderman Barr and agreed that the Letter of Offer from DfC for delivery of the Community Support Programme 2018/19 be accepted
+RECOMMENDATION: that the Letter of Offer from DFC for delivery of the Community Support Programme 2018/19 be accepted

-ACTION BY: Elaine Manson, Community Services and Tackling Deprivation Manager
+Prepared by: Elaine Manson, Community Services and Tackling Deprivation Manager